 7/2012: Richmond, CA goes “guardian” instead of “owner” – “Richmond joins 18 other cities in officially recognizing the value of the term animal guardian.
 California cities that have made the change in the over ten years since the campaign began include Beverly Hills, West Hollywood, San Francisco, Albany, Sebastopol, and San Jose as well as the two counties of Marin County and Santa Clara County.
 Other cities include St. Louis, Missouri; Woodstock, New York; Bloomington, Indiana; Boulder, Colorado; Sherwood, Arkansas; Parma, Ohio.
 The state of Rhode Island also became a guardian community over ten years ago.”
 Who’s next?
 Check out the Guardian Campaign here (because words do matter) and view the “I’m a Guardian” video here.

-5/2012: Sacramento Bee editorial- “Wildlife Services needs a tight leash”– an excellent follow-up to their in-depth reporting (scroll down to 5/1 entry on this page).
+5/2012: Sacramento Bee editorial- “Wildlife Services needs a tight leash”– an excellent follow-up to their in-depth reporting (scroll down on this page).

 5/2012: Wildlife Services exposed–again – The Sacramento Bee has done a bang-up job of exposing the euphemistically-named Wildlife Services for what it is–a taxpayer-funded agency that brings horrendous suffering and death to animals by the millions.
 Not that WS hasn’t been exposed before–even at this very same website.
 What we can’t figure out, is why aren’t animal-friendly taxpayers screaming their heads off?
 Read part one, “The killing agency: Wildlife Services’ brutal methods leave a trail of animal death” here.
 Read part two, “Wildlife Services’ deadly force brings environmental problems” here.
 Read part three, “Suggestions in changing Wildlife Services range from new practices to outright bans” here.
 Interactive graphic of reported statistics here.
 Slideshow here.
 Four videos (sad but not gruesome) here.